jenningsanderson/yurtski.com/index.md

 subTitle: Montana Backcountry Skiing & Lodging in the Swan Range
 ---

-# Come seek refuge at YurtSki next winter!
+# Come seek refuge at YurtSki this winter!

-<p class="txt-m txt--em">Unforgettable Montana backcountry lodging & skiing experience.</p>
+<p class="pt6 txt-m txt-em">Unforgettable Montana backcountry lodging & skiing experience.</p>

 At Yurtski we pride ourselves in providing unforgettable backcountry skiing experiences.
 Our goal is for people to enjoy the beauty of the Swan Range safely and in comfort while getting some incredible powder turns.